How to write a problem statement

 - Future state: describes the conditions (and potentially the results) that would be achieved if the goal is achieved.

 - Road map: describes the steps that you need to take to get from your current state to your future state.

 |The new user registration process is unfit for purpose.||There are issues of trust with the user registration process with: user name privacy; email privacy and ……..||The impacts are: many who start registration to do complete registration; new customers are potentially lost; loss of revenue.|

 What we should never do: assume a solution, or even worse

-It is often a huge mistake to assume the best solution, or even worse, to start the problem statement or business case by proposing or describing a solution.
+It is often a huge mistake to assume the best solution before we have defined the problem properly.
+Even worse, is to start the problem statement or business case by proposing or describing a solution.

 Also, in many cases, we should not expend the time to confirm the optimum solution until we have confirmed this is a problem worth resolving (2).